axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/_index.md

 ## Dynamic flow-control

 In addition to the static control window set using the `log-iw-size()` option, you can also allocate a dynamic window to the source.
-The `syslog-ng` application uses this window to dynamically increase the static window of the active connections.
+The AxoSyslog application uses this window to dynamically increase the static window of the active connections.
 The dynamic window is distributed evenly among the active connections of the source.
-The `syslog-ng` application periodically checks which connections of the source are active, and redistributes the dynamic window.
+The AxoSyslog application periodically checks which connections of the source are active, and redistributes the dynamic window.
 If only one of the connections is active, it receives the entire dynamic window, while other connections receive only their share of the static window.

-Using dynamic flow-control on your `syslog-ng` server is useful when the source has lots of connections, but only a small subset of the active clients send messages at high rate, and the memory of the `syslog-ng` server is limited.
+Using dynamic flow-control on your AxoSyslog server is useful when the source has lots of connections, but only a small subset of the active clients send messages at high rate, and the memory of the AxoSyslog server is limited.
 In other cases, it is currently not recommended, because it can result in higher memory usage and fluctuating performance compared to using only the static window.

 When flow-control is used, every source has its own control window.
 As a worst-case situation, memory of the host must be greater than the total size of the messages of every control window, plus the size of the dynamic window, that is, the `log-iw-size()`+`dynamic-window-size()`.
 This applies to every source that sends logs to the particular destination.
 Thus if two sources having several connections and heavy traffic send logs to the same destination, the control window of both sources must fit into the memory of the host.
 Otherwise, some messages might not fit in the memory, and messages may be lost.